 3. Spend time daily in prayer and God’s Word

-Identifying where you have tricked yourself into believing your fearful decisions are actually wise will push you to deepen your dependence, love, and knowledge of God.
+Identifying fear-based decisions and then releasing them to God will push you to deepen your dependence, love, and knowledge of God.
 Don’t let another day go by without asking God to show you where your fear is masquerading as wisdom in your life.